Academic Standards of Progress

 College Level Examination Program (CLEP)

 Credit for subjects in which students are knowledgeable can be gained through successful completion of the College Level Examination Program (CLEP) tests.
 Spartanburg Community College does not administer CLEP exams but will accept scores of CLEP exams administered by other institutions if scores meet minimum standards.
 SCC does not give credit for CLEP general examinations.
+An official copy of the CLEP examination scores is required.

 Credit by Examination

 Students may receive exemption credit for previous academic work or relevant work experience through formal written or practical examinations.
 Students may not attempt credit by examination for courses in which they have been previously enrolled (either for credit or audit) or in which they have previously attempted credit by examination.
 Students seeking exemption credit by examination should contact the program department chair of the area in which the student seeks credit who will determine eligibility, provide the authorization form, and schedule an exam date.
 After an exam date has been scheduled, the student should pay the appropriate fee at the Business Office.
 The student must present the authorization form and the receipt to the subject-area department chair in order to take the exam.
+The exam results will be submitted to the Registrar’s office by the department chair/faculty.
+The fee for credit by exam is non-refundable.

 Articulation Credit by Professional Certifications